How a money tracking app helps you manage your money with live coaching

-You have to know where to start before focusing on the end goal, even if the end goal has to be defined from the beginning.
+You have to know where to start before focusing on the end goal, even if you define the end goal from the beginning.
 Do you want to feel more confident in your ability to generate money?
 Or do you need to reduce spending and live within your means?
-Pay off their debt?
+Pay off debt?
 Buy a house?

-Once you have the larger goals, we work backwards to break down the behaviors needed to get there.
+Once you have identified the larger goals, we work backward to break down the behaviors needed to get there.

-If your goal is to live within your means but you tend to leave $500 on your credit card each month, then you have to start with the micro-activity of looking hard at your expenses and your relationship to those expenses each day.
+If you leave $500 on your credit card each month but want to live within your means, start with a micro-activity.
+Look hard at your expenses and your relationship to those expenses each day.

 Analyzing How You Spend and Save Can Help You Improve

-And sometimes that takes just reviewing your transactions.
-Reviewing transactions and deciding which ones serve you or really drain you is a powerful way to identify WHY you are spending money the way you do.
-That facilitates deeper conversations about what lifestyle you want versus what lifestyle you are living.
+And sometimes, that only takes reviewing your transactions.
+Revisiting transactions and deciding which ones serve or drain you is a powerful way to identify WHY you spend money the way you do.
+That facilitates deeper conversations about what lifestyle you want versus the lifestyle you are living.

-Once you have the basics down and know what money is coming in and going out, the next step is taking some time to practice whatever habit change you’ve identified.
+Once you have the basics down and know how money is coming in and going out, the next step is taking time to practice whatever habit change you’ve identified.
 Is it not allowing your kid to whine their way into extra toys at the store?
 Is it turning all the lights off at night before bed and reducing the heat to save on your electricity bill?
-Whatever you’ve identified as a micro habit you can build, if you give yourself even two weeks to try them, you start to reprogram your brain waves and feel like you can make a change.
+Whatever you’ve identified as a micro habit you can build, give yourself a minimum of two weeks to try them.
+You’ll start to reprogram your brain waves and feel like you can make a change.

-The best part about money is that it’s really easy to set goals and measure your progress.
-If you said this month you want to eliminate 10% of your non-fixed expenses, it’s an easy calculation to see if you did it, especially with aggregator apps like Nav.it, where you can see all your transactions in one place.
+The best part about money is that it’s straightforward to set goals and measure your progress.
+If you said you want to eliminate 10% of your non-fixed expenses this month, it’s easy to calculate if you did it.
+Especially if you utilize an aggregator app like Nav.it, where you can see all your transactions in one place.

 If your goal is to save $100, you can set up an automated transfer throughout the month and then look at the balance at the end of the month to see if it’s in there.
-We are a species that function based on reward (positive or negative).
-When you see that money and are happy it’s in there, you literally get endorphins rushing through your brain rewarding you for your behavior and compelling you to do it again.
+We are a species that functions based on positive or negative rewards.
+When you see that money and are happy it’s in there, you get endorphins rushing through your brain that reward you for your behavior and compel you to do it again.

-When it’s NOT in there, that is the true test of resilience.
+The true test of resilience is when it’s NOT in there.
 That’s when your brain wants to trick you into thinking the situation is hopeless and you can’t achieve your goals.
-That’s when a financial coach is there to help you recover and readjust.
+A financial coach can be there to help you recover and readjust.

-Measurement and tracking is a key part of the positive reinforcement.
+Measurement and tracking are critical parts of positive reinforcement.

-Seeing your savings accounts grow or your high interest debt reduce month over month reinforces the behavior that gets you there.
-The key is to realize you’re playing the long game with your habits and goals so setting realistic expectations is key as is allowing yourself to miss the mark sometimes.
-You’re not going to pay off $5000 of credit card debt in one month, but if you have a solid plan for each month, you could in 6 or 8.
+Seeing your savings accounts grow or your high-interest debt reduce month over month reinforces the behavior that gets you there.
+The key is to realize you’re playing the long game with your habits and goals.
+Setting realistic expectations is necessary, as is allowing yourself to miss the mark sometimes.
+You’re not going to pay off $5,000 of credit card debt in one month, but if you have a solid plan for each month, you could do it in 6 or 8.

-Half of the job of the financial coach is to be there when the person ‘fails’, and help them see they can still keep moving towards their end goal.
-Just like life, you’ll have bumps and bruises on the road to happiness, resilience training is to know what to do in the bad times as much as the good.
+Half of a financial coach’s job is to be there when the person ‘fails’ and help them see they can keep moving towards their end goal.
+Like life, you’ll have bumps and bruises on the road to happiness.
+Resilience training helps us know what to do in the bad times as much as the good.